eliotharper/journey-builder-dev-guide/styleguide.md

 ### #Numbered list

 An ordered list consisting of multiple list items prefixed with numbering.
-Refer to example below
+Refer to example below.

 1. The Interaction Trigger is configured
 2. Activities are configured